 Like any other similar question on this planet, there is a short and a long answer.

-The short answer to this question is going to be something like this:
+According to science the short answer to this question is going to be this:

 If you can get enough protein from real food on a daily basis then you don’t really need to use additional protein powder for your calisthenics journey.
-If on the other hand you are like me and most people getting the right amounts of protein isn’t an easy task to do.
-Then you might need to add some protein supplements into your diet.
+If on the other hand getting the right amounts of protein isn’t an easy task to do then you might need to add some additional protein supplements into your diet.

 So as you can see taking protein powder mainly depends on 3 things: